stephend/citybeautiful.nz/_posts/2018/2018-02-19-how-dense-is-dense-p2.md

 ### Hong Kong and beyond

 Phew!
 That's quite a range.
 But we're not quite done.
 There are parts of cities denser than Manhattan.
-The densest part of modern-day Hong Kong is Kwan Tung (51,000 ppl/sq km).
+The densest part of modern-day Hong Kong is Kwun Tong (51,000 ppl/sq km).
 The densest I could find anywhere in the world is Lalbagh Thana, in Dhaka (168,000 ppl/sq km).
 An Auckland at that density would cover roughly the CBD and Ponsonby.

 In general, cities are only this dense with very crowded living areas: lots of people living in small apartments, or informal settlements with little outdoor or public space.